emqx/cloud-docs/en_US/deployments/Security features and Settings/tls_ssl.md

 ## Test connections

-Before testing, make sure that you have created authentication information, refer to [certification and authentication](./dashboard/users_and_acl.md), you can connect and test using [MQTTX](<https://mqttx.app/>).
+Before testing, make sure that you have created authentication information, refer to [Certification and Authentication](./dashboard/users_and_acl.md), you can connect and test using [MQTTX](<https://mqttx.app/>).
 In this tutorial we will use MQTTX for testing:
 - To create a new connection, enter the Name, Client ID is randomly generated
 - Select Host and fill in the deployed connection address and port
   - If you select an SSL connection, select ports `mqtts://` and `8883`